 The actions within this strategy are divided into two categories:

 Several actions in this strategy focus on freight safety related concerns we heard through engagement for the TAP, specifically around carrying hazardous goods through the city.
 Currently, there are more than a dozen freight rail corridors that travel through the city.
-To date, there have been no crashes related to these corridors that have involved a car; data for crashes involving pedestrians or bicyclists is not available.
+As of 2020, there have been no crashes related to these corridors that have involved a car; data for crashes involving pedestrians or bicyclists is not available.

 Add a section to the City’s Complete Streets Checklist regarding truck volumes and on-street loading data to evaluate and incorporate freight needs into street design process, without jeopardizing the safety and comfort of people walking, biking and taking transit.